List of Frieren characters: Frieren's party

 The name is German for "strong".)

 A young warrior who Eisen raised, who serves as a replacement for him on Frieren's adventure.
 Since Eisen declines the invitation due to his old age, Stark steps up to be the frontline fighter in battles, a role that Frieren and Fern, being magicians, are unsuited for.
 Despite his timid nature, Stark is a strong and capable warrior and loyal to his companions.
+Over time, he develops a deep connection with Fern, evolving from trivial daily arguments to genuine trust and affection.